If I sell my car, is my insurance still valid?

 If you stop making payments without requesting a cancellation, you could affect your insurance payment history.
 Instead, contact customer service, or if you work with a specific insurance agent reach out to them, and inform them of what is going on with the vehicle.

 Sometimes, buyers will have unique requests.
 Some of the requests are easy to comply with and others are close to impossible.

 If the buyer has asked that you keep your insurance valid on the car for one, two, three or even four weeks, you need to know that this isn’t a request that you can satisfy.

 In fact, most insurance companies will deny the insurance claim after selling a car if you’re upfront and honest because you’re no longer eligible for coverage on the car.
 You wouldn’t want to be stuck paying for additional coverage on a vehicle no longer in your possession.

 Why aren’t sellers eligible for coverage on vehicles they are selling?

-You were once eligible for coverage on the car but the change is ownership is what violates your auto insurance contract.
+You were once eligible for coverage on the car but the change in ownership is what violates your auto insurance contract.
 Your insurance policy says that you have to have an insurable interest in your car when you’re insuring it.
 This is going to be one of the reasons why you won’t be able to chance what types of coverage you have on a vehicle you’re selling.

 If you cancel your policy before you buy another car, you can shop around for competitively priced insurance online by using a special tool.
-Plug in your zip code and personal information and you’ll find the lowest prices for new insurance on your new vehicle.
+You may even find a cheaper rate for your new car.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.